mmarkov100/mmarkov100/README.md

 ## Projects and Experience
 - **Game Jam** — team manager and artist; created visual concepts and managed team workflow.
 The game - [https://eclipsense.itch.io/global-flood]
+- **Coffee Next** — The developer.
+The game is created On gamemaker engine.
+The game - [https://eclipsense.itch.io/global-flood]

 ## Open to New Opportunities
 I'm looking for an internship to kickstart my IT career, especially in Java development projects.